linrunner/tlp-doc/installation/fedora.rst

 ---------------------------------------
 .. important::

-    Fedora 36 released with Linux kernel 5.17.
-In combination with TLP 1.5 it offers full battery care support (i.e. charge thresholds and recalibration) for ThinkPads from model year 2011 onwards.
-Therefore the external kernel module `acpi_call` is no longer required with Fedora 36 or newer and you do not need to proceed any further here.
+    Fedora 36 was released with Linux kernel 5.17.
+In combination with TLP 1.5 or newer it offers full battery care support (i.e. charge thresholds and recalibration) for ThinkPads from model year 2011 onwards.

+    **Therefore no external kernel modules are required and you do not need to proceed any further here.**

-    Continue reading if your ThinkPad model is from 2011 or older.
+    However, continue reading if your ThinkPad model is from 2011 or older.

 ThinkPad models before 2011 (i.e. T410/X201 and older) require the external kernel module `tp_smapi` to provide battery charge thresholds